codebyshennan/tamkeen-data/docs/1-frontend/node/node-modules.md

-# 0.5.1: Node Modules
+# Node Modules

 ## Learning Objectives

-1. Node Modules define code that can be grouped together and imported from other files
+1. Understand and explain the purpose, benefits, and implementation of Node Modules in JavaScript development
-2. How to import and export functions from Node Modules
+2. Set up a Node.js environment and configure it for module usage
-3. We can only access imported variables and variables defined in the current module
+3. Create and use both named and default exports in Node Modules, and understand the differences between them
-4. Understand the difference between named and default exports
+4. Comprehend the concept of module scope and its implications for variable accessibility across different modules

 ## Introduction